jneira/retwis-clj/README.md

 ```
 The function search in a dictionary (a clojure map) the
 field translated and pass it with other args to the message retrieved
-by the attribute and type and secondary by type:
+by attributed and type of validation and secondary only by type:
 ```clojure
 {:en  ...
       :msgs-error {